LogtalkDotOrg/logtalk.org/_pages/testing.md

   toc: true
 ---

 Several sets of unit tests are distributed with Logtalk.
-These include the tests in the `tests`, `tools`, `examples`, and `contributions` subdirectories.
-You can automate running these unit tests or your own unit tests by using the provided `scripts/logtalk_tester.sh` shell script.
+These include the tests in the `tests`, `library`, `tools`, `examples`, and `contributions` subdirectories.
+You can automate running these unit tests or your own unit tests by using the provided [`scripts/logtalk_tester.sh`](man/logtalk_tester.html) shell script.

 Note that some tests require specific backend Prolog compiler features such as constraints, tabling, and threads.
 These tests are skipped when using backend Prolog compilers without native support for those features.